-Travelers will be picked up at hotels and guesthouses, then they are taken to the booking office at Laekjatorg square (downtown Reykjavik).
+Travelers will be picked up at hotels and guesthouses, then taken to the booking office at Laekjatorg Square (downtown Reykjavik).
 The bus to the volcano will depart from there.
-If you are staying close to that location it is best that you walk to the booking office, and show up there 15 minutes before departure.
+If you are staying near that location it's best that you walk to the booking office, and show up there 15 minutes before departure.

-If you are meeting us at the booking office, please select "Booking office" from the dropdown list (the first location on the list).
+If you are meeting us at Laekjartorg Square, please select "Booking office" from the dropdown list.

 For more information, send us an email: